Herbs for Memory You Should Get Your Hands On

 The hippocampus is the part of the brain responsible for memory.
 It can also regulate cortisol, but when the hormone level is high, the hippocampus also doesn’t function properly.

-Fatigue doesn’t only make your body ache.
-It may also force you to struggle with remembering.
-You can learn to combat it with ginseng.
+Fatigue doesn’t only make your body ache; it may also force you to struggle with remembering.
+You can raise your energy levels and learn to combat it with ginseng.

 A 2013 study showed the extract may be beneficial in reducing the formation of amyloid plaques in the brain.
 In the process, it acts as protection for the brain from cognitive impairment.

-Certain smells can bring back memories, and this occurs because the brain is so good at associating information to recreate the scene.
+Certain smells can bring back memories, and this occurs because the brain is so good at associating information to recreate the scene where the smell was experienced.

-It turns out, though, the smell may also improve the electrical activity of the brain to help enhance the memory.
-One of the scents can come from rosemary.
+It turns out, though, that smell may also improve the electrical activity of the brain to help enhance the memory.
+Rosemary is one such herb seen to do this.

 In 2017 research involving the inhalation of rosemary, students who smelled it were better able to memorize numbers and images than the control group.